 The woodwork throughout the building has been flawlessly restored.
 Window- and door frames, banisters, and paneling are in great condition.
 How much per year on maintenance?
 Only the owner’s CPA knows!

 One more, well, actually two more design details warrant our attention and appreciation.
 Firstly, the playful and detailed execution of the wrought iron and wood finishes on the handrails.
 This is a staircase leading up to some rental apartments, yet every tiny component is executed just as meticulously as down on the owner’s floor.

 And lastly, have you noticed that the wall finishes show the same trencadís pattern as we have seen in the main family apartment?
 In this house, no corner or baseboard was unimportant, no expense was spared.

 A trip to the attic and the rooftop is something not to be missed at Casa Batlló.
 In contrast to the usual Victorian area servants quarters, these were pretty well appointed.
 Gaudí’s parabolic architecture deploying catenary arches certainly helped in creating pleasant spaces for the domestic workers in the Batlló household.

 At the end of this hallway, a spiral staircase takes us to the roof terrace

 Not surprisingly, the center post of these stairs is decorated with the same tiles as we’ve seen on the attic floors.
 Almost the same!
 Can you see the difference?

-and, of course, the group of chimneys hiding behind the back of the dragon undulating along the street front of Casa Batlló to everybody’s delight who happens to be walking along Passeig de Grácia.
+hiding behind the back of the dragon undulating along the street front of Casa Batlló to everybody’s delight who happens to be walking along Passeig de Grácia.